 One of the more problematic issues with the Christmas story is the question of the Census of Quirinius in Luke 2:2.
 According to the Jewish historian, Josephus, there was indeed a Quirinius who served as governor in Syria starting in 6 A.D., and in that year there was a Roman census during the time of Jesus’ birth by Luke’s testimony.
 However, then compare this to the infancy narrative in Matthew and try to line it up with the record of Josephus concerning Herod’s death around 4 B.C., which Matthew says is after Jesus’ birth.
-This gives you a 10-plus year discrepancy regarding the actual date of the birth of Jesus.
+This gives you about a ten year discrepancy regarding the actual date of the birth of Jesus.
 Was Jesus born around 6 A.D. according to Luke or before 4 B.C. according to Matthew?
 What are we to make of this?

 We already know that the Christian calendar, which has no year “0” in it, was orginally meant to be started in agreement with Jesus’ birth prior to the death of Herod, but that appears to be off by a few years.
 We can thank “Dennis the Dwarf”, a 6th century monk, for getting us sidetracked with that one (look here for more nerdy details about the story of the Anno Domini system).
 But most Bible scholars agree that Luke’s apparent birthdate for Jesus in 6 A.D. is far too late to be correct.
 What then do you do with the census of Quirinius?